-Cultivation usually is for 3 to 4 months and the seeds should germinate within the first 2 to 3 weeks at a temperature of 63 to 65°.
+Cultivation usually is for 3 to 4 months, and the seeds should germinate within the first 2 to 3 weeks at a temperature of 63 to 65°.

-The seed should be sown in a normal potting soil and covered with a thin layer of sand.
+The seed should be sown in normal potting soil and covered with a thin layer of sand.

-I like to mix fine seed with builder sand – available at home improvement centers – when sowing to get an even distribution.
+I like to mix the fine seed with builder sand – available at home improvement centers – when sowing to get an even distribution.

 Keep the soil damp during this period.
 The total growing time from sewing to mature plant is about 3 to 4 months.

-What Pests, Disease or Problems Does The Periwinkle Face?
+What Pests, Disease, or Problems Does The Periwinkle Face?